oracle-livelabs/weblogic/webcenter-content/wcc-records/configure-time-disposition/configure-time-disposition.md

 ## Appendix 1: Sign in to Oracle Cloud Infrastructure Console

-Complete the following steps to sign in to the Oracle Cloud Infrastructure console.
+If your WebCenter Content is configured with IDCS, follow the steps below to sign in to the Oracle Cloud Infrastructure console.
+Ignore if instance is configured with Weblogic Credential Store.

   1. Go to <http://cloud.oracle.com>.